Appearance Calendar & Lecture Programs

 - Headlines to Bylines: Using ALL the Newspaper in Your Genealogy

-- Everyone turns to newspapers to find obituaries of their ancestors but every section and column of historic newspapers can be valuable in your genealogical search.
-Learn how news briefs, advertisements, even editorials and “letters to the editor” might add to your store of knowledge about your ancestors and their lives in context.
+- Everyone turns to newspapers to find obituaries of their ancestors but every section and column of historical newspapers can be valuable in your genealogical search.
+Learn how news briefs, advertisements, even editorials and

-- Vital Records in Print: Finding Births, Marriages and Deaths in Newspapers
+might add to your store of knowledge about your ancestors and their lives in context. - Vital Records in Print: Finding Births, Marriages and Deaths in Newspapers

-- Looking at historical newspapers is stepping back to a time when the format of newspapers what not nearly as intentionally designed – this presentation gives you the tools to zero-in on your ancestors’ vital events no matter where they might appear in the newspapers of decades past!
+- Looking at historical newspapers is stepping back to a time when the format of newspapers was not nearly as intentionally designed – this presentation gives you the tools to zero-in on your ancestors’ vital events no matter where they might appear in the newspapers of decades past!

 - Zeitung Sightings: German-Language Newspapers from Around the Globe